baichuan-inc/Baichuan-13B/README_EN.md

 ## Quantization Deployment

-Baichuan-13B supports int8 and int4 quantization.
+Baichuan-13B supports int8 and int4 quantization, users only need to make a simple two-line change in the inference code to implement it.
+Please note, if quantization is done to save GPU memory, the original precision model should be loaded onto the CPU before starting quantization.
+Avoid adding parameters such as `device_map='auto'` or others that could cause the original precision model to be loaded directly onto the GPU when executing `from_pretrained`.

-To use int8 quantization, users simply modify one line in the inference code:
+To use int8 quantization:
 ```python
 model = AutoModelForCausalLM.from_pretrained("baichuan-inc/Baichuan-13B-Chat", torch_dtype=torch.float16, trust_remote_code=True)
 model = model.quantize(8).cuda()
 ```

-Similarly, to use int4 quantization, users simply modify one line in the inference code:
+Similarly, to use int4 quantization:
 ```python
 model = AutoModelForCausalLM.from_pretrained("baichuan-inc/Baichuan-13B-Chat", torch_dtype=torch.float16, trust_remote_code=True)
 model = model.quantize(4).cuda()